This set of Human Anatomy Multiple Choice Questions & Answers focuses on “Male Genital Organs – Penis, Prostate & Bulbourethral Glands”.

 Explanation: Dihydrotestosterone is also known as stanolone.
 It is an endogenous androgen sex steroid and hormone.

-8. Increase in PSA is the indicator of prostatic cancer _________
+8. An increase in PSA is the indicator of prostatic cancer.

 Explanation: Bulbourethral glands produce some amount of PSA (prostate-specific antigen).
 The increased quantity of which is an indicator of prostatic cancer.